eiriksm/cosy-composer/README.md

 ## Versioning

-Violinist runners are automatically updated (with [violinist.io](https://violinist.io)) to the latest revision of this library.
+Violinist runners are automatically updated (with [violinist.io](https://violinist.io)) to the latest version of this library.
 No attempt at versioning are made beyond that, since the library is considered internal to violinist.io.
+Every commit to the repo will trigger a new version of the library, and there may or may not be breaking changes without following proper semantic versioning.

 ## Contribute